The MSHP R&E Foundation continues to offer both our Resident Ground Rounds series and our Preceptor Development Series.

 MSHP R&E Best Practice Award

-Award recipient will receive half off their meeting registration, a plaque and a $250 honorarium.
+Award recipient will receive a $250 honorarium.

 Submission Instructions: A program summary not to exceed 400 words must be submitted with the application and include the following information.

-Tonnies Preceptor Award
+Tonnies Preceptor of the Year Award

 MSHP R&E Foundation is pleased to honor a health system pharmacist for outstanding service to the profession as a preceptor to pharmacy students and/or residents.
 Below are the Criteria and Procedures to nominate a preceptor for the award.

-The award will be presented to a health system pharmacist that consistently exemplifies the core values (Professionalism, Desire to educate and share knowledge with students, Willingness to mentor, Willingness to commit the time necessary for precepting, Respect for others, Willingness to work with a diverse student population) and the following characteristics:
+The award will be presented to a health system pharmacist that exemplifies the core values (Professionalism, Desire to educate and share knowledge with students, Willingness to mentor, Willingness to commit the time necessary for precepting, Respect for others, Willingness to work with a diverse student population) and the following characteristics:

 Each letter of nomination must include: